Portal Setup

 Managing, Modifying, and Updating Portal Assets

 Portal assets are stored with the JSON files.
-You can easily upload JSON and PNG files using the GUI on the main portal home page.
+Upload JSON and PNG files using the GUI on the main portal home page.
 The sections for each JSON file describe the access permissions that each file requires.

 Validating JSON files Before Upload

 JSON is easy for humans to read and write.
-However, sometimes it might be difficult to actually understand.
-Make sure to validate your JSON portal assets using tools such as JSON lint or JSON formatter, before using them to update the community portal.
+However, it can be difficult to understand.
+Validate your JSON portal assets using tools such as JSON lint or JSON formatter, before using them to update the community portal.

 Viewing changes in the browser

 While that hotkey combo works in most non-mobile browsers, the exact steps involved in clearing your browser's cache depend entirely on what web browser you're using.
-If these suggested steps do not work refer to your browser's documentation.
+If the suggested steps don't work, refer to your browser's documentation.

-As an alternative to clearing your cache, it is possible to use 'private' browsing (a.k.a 'privacy' mode or 'incognito' mode) to view the asset updates.
+As an alternative to clearing your cache, you can use 'private' browsing (a.k.a 'privacy' mode or 'incognito' mode) to view the asset updates.
 This is a privacy feature in some web browsers to disable browsing history and the web cache allowing a person to browse the Web without storing local data that could be retrieved later.
 To launch your browser in 'incognito' mode, refer to your browser's documentation.

 Making Updates via the Command-Line Interface (CLI)